Lukascruise/Lukascruise/README.md

 # Hi there 👋
-I couldn't stand my curiosity so I turned back and took the easy way out.
+I can't stand my curiosity, so I take the difficult path instead of the easy one.
 I'm going to be a developer in the future, so look forward to it.

 ## Development technology stack🛠️